Kappador/satana/README.md

-f*ck all of u paid selfbots lol
+f*ck all of u paid selfbots